bengarrett/RetroTxt/docs/usage/cfg.md

+---
+hide:
+  - toc
+---
 Unlike earlier versions, RetroTxt requires no additional permissions to work out of the box.

 For security and safety, RetroTxt will only work on websites and domains you specifically list in the RetroTxt Settings tab under **Run RetroTxt on files hosted on these domains**.
-Here you can add or remove domains of your choosing.
+There you can add or remove the domains of your choosing.

-You can access the RetroTxt Settings by typing `rt settings` as the browser tab address.
+You can access the RetroTxt Settings by typing `txt settings` in an address bar.

-The only permanent domain is [retrotxt.com](https://retrotxt.com), which is used as a fallback to confirm the installation of the Extension.
-This domain also hosts the Sample artworks that you can access by typing `rt samples` as the browser tab address.
+The only permanent domain is [retrotxt.com](https://retrotxt.com), which is used as a fallback to confirm the Extension installation.
+This domain also hosts the Sample artworks you can access by typing `txt samples` in an address bar.

 The samples are also browsable using: [retrotxt.com/e](https://retrotxt.com/e)